-Section 523.6(f)(2) is adopted to cover conflict of interest by describing who is ineligible for cost-share (financial assistance) agreement while employed by the State Board or serving as a member of the State Board.
+Section 523.6(f)(2) is being offered to cover conflict of interest by describing who is ineligible for cost-share (financial assistance) agreement while employed by the State Board or serving as a member of the State Board.

-Section 523.6(f)(3) is adopted to set the procedures conflict of interest district directors and district employees must follow to avoid conflict of interest.
+Section 523.6(f)(3) is offered to set the procedures conflict of interest district directors and district directors must follow to avoid conflict of interest.

-Section 523.6(f)(3)(A) is adopted to address the procedure district directors and district employees must follow to avoid conflict of interest.
+Section 523.6(f)(3)(A) addresses the procedure district directors and district must follow to avoid conflict of interest.

-Section 523.6(f)(3)(B) is adopted to direct districts that their meeting minutes must reflect that district directors or district employees recuse themselves from any discussion of deliberation of WQMP contract involving themselves and did not exert any influence on the deliberations.
+Section 523.6(f)(3)(B) directs districts that their meeting minutes must reflect that district directors or district employees recluse themselves from any discussion or deliberation of WQMP contract involving themselves and did not exert any influence on the deliberations.

-Section 523.6(f)(3)(C) is adopted to direct that the same prohibitions apply in certifying work on a contract and may not certify payment for any financial assistance regarding a contract.
+Section 523.6(f)(3)(C) directs that the same prohibitions in apply in certifying work on a contract and may not certify payment for any financial assistance regarding a contract.

 §523.6.Cost-Share Incentive Funding for Soil and Water Conservation Land Improvement Measures.